danielcbit/apcctrl/doc/manual/manual.rst

 script (/etc/rc.d/init.d/halt in the case of Red Hat Linux) and see if the final line that performs the halt or reboot contains the ``-p`` option for powering down the computer.
-It should not with the logic used by apcupsd, but if it does, the ``-p`` option could cause your computer to power off while the UPS is still suppling power (i.e. before the UPS kills the power).
+It should not with the logic used by apcctrl, but if it does, the ``-p`` option could cause your computer to power off while the UPS is still suppling power (i.e. before the UPS kills the power).
 Depending on the setting of your BIOS, it may prevent your computer from restarting when the power returns.
 As already mentioned, this should not apply, but in case of problems it is worth a try.

-Making sure apcupsd Is Running
+Making sure apcctrl Is Running
 ------------------------------

-The simplest way to invoke apcupsd is from the command line by entering:
+The simplest way to invoke apcctrl is from the command line by entering:

 ::

-    /sbin/apcupsd
+    /sbin/apcctrl

 To do so, you must be root.
-However, normally, you will want apcupsd started automatically when your system boots.
+However, normally, you will want apcctrl started automatically when your system boots.
 On some systems with installation support (e.g. SUSE and Red Hat), the installation procedure will create a script file that you will be automatically invoked when your system reboots.
-On other systems, you will have to invoke apcupsd from your rc.local script.
+On other systems, you will have to invoke apcctrl from your rc.local script.

-On Red Hat systems, this script file that automatically invokes apcupsd on system start and stops is ``/etc/rc.d/init.d/apcupsd``
+On Red Hat systems, this script file that automatically invokes apcctrl on system start and stops is ``/etc/rc.d/init.d/apcctrl``

-To start apcupsd manually (as you will probably do immediately following the installation), enter the following:
+To start apcctrl manually (as you will probably do immediately following the installation), enter the following:

 ::

-    /etc/rc.d/init.d/apcupsd start
+    /etc/rc.d/init.d/apcctrl start

 To understand how this file is automatically invoked at system startup and shutdown, see the man pages for ``chkconfig(8)``.

-On SUSE systems, the script file that automatically invokes apcupsd on system start and stops is ``/etc/rc.d/apcupsd``.
+On SUSE systems, the script file that automatically invokes apcctrl on system start and stops is ``/etc/rc.d/apcctrl``.

-To start apcupsd manually (as you will probably do immediately following the installation), enter the following:
+To start apcctrl manually (as you will probably do immediately following the installation), enter the following:

 ::

-    /etc/rc.d/apcupsd start
+    /etc/rc.d/apcctrl start

-Normally, when properly installed, apcupsd will be started and stopped automatically by your system.
+Normally, when properly installed, apcctrl will be started and stopped automatically by your system.
 Unfortunately, the details are different for each system.
 Below, we give the commands for selected systems.
-Alternatively, there are simple stopapcupsd and startapcupsd scripts in the examples directory, or you can modify one of the scripts in the distributions directory to meet your needs.
+Alternatively, there are simple stopapcctrl and startapcctrl scripts in the examples directory, or you can modify one of the scripts in the distributions directory to meet your needs.

-To stop apcupsd you can do the following:
+To stop apcctrl you can do the following:

 On Red Hat systems:

 ::

-    /etc/rc.d/init.d/apcupsd stop
+    /etc/rc.d/init.d/apcctrl stop

 On SUSE systems:

 ::

-    /etc/rc.d/apcupsd stop
+    /etc/rc.d/apcctrl stop

-Please see the `Testing Apcupsd`_ chapter for more details on insuring that apcupsd is running properly.
+Please see the `Testing apcctrl`_ chapter for more details on insuring that apcctrl is running properly.

 Configuration Examples